n., singular: vascular plant

 Subdivision Tracheophyta (Vasculares)

-Tracheophytes are vascular plants with stem, leaf, roots, and vascular bundle (xylem and phloem).
+Tracheophytes are vascular plants with stem, leaf, roots, and vascular bundles (xylem and phloem).
 The sporophytes live an independent life and eventually reduces to obliteration.
-They are divided into the following types: Pteridophyta, Angiosperms, and Gymnosperms.
+They are divided into the following types:

-Angiosperm.
 The most diversified phylum is Angiosperms that contains 260,000 flowering vascular plant species.
 The plants included in phylum angiosperms are shrubs, bulbs, parasitic plants (epiphytes), trees, herbs, and other plants living in freshwater and marine habitats.
 The popular and largest families of the respective phylum include the family of orchids (Orchidaceae), legumes (Fabaceae), and daisies (Asteraceae).
-Despite the presence of a vascular system in these plants, other similar characteristics that group them in one phylum and distinguish from others are as follows:

 - Presence of seeds (in the carpel of the flower or fruit).